Reverse Osmosis Water Treatment Plant

-The new Greensand Filter Plant treats water pumped from the Beebe Draw alluvium.
+The Greensand Filter Plant treats water pumped from the Beebe Draw alluvium.
 The Greensand Plant is designed to remove manganese and then blend the treated water with the Reverse Osmosis treated water.

-Water plant operators complete more than 800 water analysis per month to monitor the proper operation of the treatment plants in order to comply with all the federal safe drinking water standards, State and EPA.
+- Water plant operators complete more than 800 water analysis per month to monitor the proper operation of the treatment plants in order to comply with all the federal safe drinking water standards, State and EPA.

-Water plant maintenance staff are responsible for the proper maintenance of the Reverse Osmosis treatment process and Greensand Filter treatment process, 11 municipal wells, three pump stations, seven park wells, and two diversion structures.
+- Water plant maintenance staff are responsible for the proper maintenance of the Reverse Osmosis treatment process and Greensand Filter treatment process, 12 municipal wells, three pump stations, seven park wells, and two diversion structures.

 2022 Water Quality Report for the Calendar Year 2021